 Common questions about the International Sovereignty Index.

-The ISI measures the concentration of external dependencies for EU-27 member states across strategic axes (financial, energy, technology, defense, critical inputs, logistics).
+The ISI measures the concentration of external suppliers across strategic axes (financial, energy, technology, defense, critical inputs, logistics).
+The inaugural release covers the EU-27 as the founding cohort.
 It uses a Herfindahl-Hirschman Index (HHI) framework where 0 = perfectly diversified and 1 = total concentration on a single source.

 Not necessarily.
-A high score indicates high concentration — meaning the country depends heavily on a small number of external sources.
-Whether that is problematic depends on context: concentration on a stable allied partner is structurally different from concentration on an adversarial source.
+A high score indicates high concentration — meaning the country sources heavily from a small number of external suppliers.
+Whether that is problematic depends on context: concentration on a stable allied supplier is structurally different from concentration on an adversarial source.
 The ISI does not make that distinction.

 The ISI composite is an unweighted arithmetic mean of all available axis scores for each country.
 No domain-weighting is applied.
 This means each axis contributes equally to the composite, regardless of strategic importance.